ashleyrobycreates/FiveMinuteFarms/README.md

 The resources I used for this project are as follows:
 - [Third-Party API](https://developer.spotify.com/documentation/web-api)
    - This provides the user the ability to login to their own Spotify Profile.
+  [Third-Party API] (www.weatherapi.com)
+  - This provides the user up-to-date weather based on their location.
   [Research] (www.growoya.com)
    -This website provides planting info according to the users zone based on location in the United States.
   [Research] Chart.js (w3schools.com)
    - Growing Chart, based on my own research as a gardener for over five years.
+  [Research]

 ### Project Overview